 - LinkedIn The resource pack is available on the High Speed Training website and the title is included on the Teach awards website.
 Education Today, FE News and QA education also published information about the resource pack.
 Available in English.
-Contact support@highspeedtraining.co.uk
+Contact support@highspeedtraining.co.uk iii.
+Eating disorders - a guide for friends and family - United Kingdom

-Organisation Beat Eating Disorders Location and timing of practice This resource was developed in the UK and is available online.
+Organisation Beat Eating Disorders Beat Eating Disorders Location and timing of practice This resource was developed in the UK and is available online.
 Title and link to resource Eating disorders: a guide for friends and family